-The CRNA profession requires a “Type A” personality that is willing to work diligently and meticulously until the patients are taken care of.
-A CRNA needs to be self-motivated and willing to continue their education after graduation to keep pace with changes in the field of anesthesia.
+The CRNA profession requires a “Type A” personality that is willing to work diligently and willing to continue their education after graduation to keep pace with changes in the field of anesthesia.

 You must have strong communication skills to be a CRNA.
 As a CRNA, you interact with patients and medical personnel on a daily basis.
 You can be an introvert, but you must be able to develop a good rapport with people.
 Some patients will need you to alleviate their concerns about being under anesthesia.
 Good writing skills are also critical, particularly the ability to write content appropriate for your audience.

-CRNAs need good critical thinking and decision-making ability to ensure their patient’s welfare.
-You need to be able to identify the problems and possible solutions associated with anesthesia during medical procedures.
-Stressful and emergency situations are inherent to working in the field.
+CRNAs need good critical thinking and emergency situations are inherent to working in the field.
 The ability to exercise sound judgment in emergency situations is critical for positive patient outcomes.

 Becoming a CRNA

 To enter a CRNA program, you must be a registered nurse with either a bachelor’s of science in nursing or a relevant baccalaureate degree.
 Competition for admission is keen so high grades are important.
 At least one year of experience in an acute care setting as a registered nurse is required for admission to most programs.
 Nurse anesthetist programs are at the graduate level yielding master’s or doctoral degrees.
-The programs entail 2-3 years of rigorous coursework and clinical rotations.
-Successful students are highly motivated, diligent, and focused on the program.
+The programs entail 2-3 years of rigorous coursework and focused on the program.